C3PablO/pablo-romero-jaren-site/_posts/en/electrolux_ds.md

 # SHAPE

-SHAPE is a design system for cohesive and efficient design experience and development serving the digital organization at Electrolux.
+SHAPE is Electrolux group’s design system for cohesive and efficient design and development.

 <br/>